ocwagner/ocwagner.github.io/_posts/2020-7-3-Project_2_Post.md

 ### A few takeaways and questions from this project:

 1) With computationally simpler assignments, you could make mistakes, redo work and troubleshoot without too much penalty.
-But, once you start asking developing ensemble models it seems more important to be methodical upfront, lest you waste a fair amount of time rerunning your models.
+But, once you start asking developing ensemble models it seems more important to be methodical upfront, lest you waste a fair amount of t ime rerunning your models.
 2) In past assignments I have been more comfortable working in the R script and transfering that work to R Markdown.
 But in the same vein as above, I began to confront the inefficiences of this approach with this project.
 3) I have a strong appreciation for the caret package automating model training and prediction for us.
 But, with so much automation and relatively little training in statistical theory how confident can I be that my models are sound?
 4) What applications can we use to help use select appropriate variables upfront, making our models easier to interpret?